l77l77/mbaytas.github.io/README.md

 The Design of Social Drones
 : [Research](research/pub/2019_CHI_Drones.pdf)

-Religion for Machines: Humanism and Dataism as Perspectives on the Design of Machine Learning Systems : [Essay](pub/2019_CHI_WS_HCML_Religion.pdf)
+Humanism and Dataism as Perspectives on the Design of Software Systems : [Essay](pub/2019_CHI_WS_HCML_Religion.pdf)

 *2018*